 Dr Nicola Cunningham

 All modules can be linked to specific professional capability/competency frameworks within your practice area.
-You are encouraged to view your participation within the Masters of Advancing Practice programme as a means of supporting your professional development plans (PDP) and career progression.
+You are encouraged to view your participation within the MSc Advancing Practice programme as a means of supporting your professional development plans (PDP) and career progression.

 This module may be completed as a single credit-based module.
 Alternatively, you can use it as credit towards the MSc in Advanced Practice.

 Modules will be offered subject to demand and need to meet a minimum class size of eight students.

 Completion of the Advancing Practice course provides opportunity to develop transferable skills.
 This will optimise the ability of each student to impact the experience of individuals, families and service providers within a range of clinical, social and pastoral settings within the UK and internationally.

 All modules are related to NHS Knowledge and Skills Framework (KSF), enabling you to clearly identify the core and specific dimensions within the KSF which can be achieved when you successfully complete your module/programme.